 Various models have been created to share key steps in a successful Lean transformation, whether in healthcare or other industries.
 In my career, and as President of Lean East, I have been a leader in multiple transformations but am always searching for ways to continually improve my coaching and teaching.
-In this post I will provide an overview of two transformation models I have researched and provide five thoughts based on the models and my personal experience.
+This post provides an overview of two transformation models I have researched and five thoughts on the models based on my personal experience.

 The Lean Enterprise Institute (LEI) has created a very nice framework or model describing the required steps for a Lean transformation within an organization.
 Their graphic is below and you can click this link to see further details about their model.